-Lindsay Poisel – Lindsay has a criminal justice background, has worked with an environmental consulting firm, where she oversaw environmental impact reports for private sector clients, as well as for the Texas Commission on Environmental Quality.
+Lindsay Poisel – Lindsay ran uncontested.
+She has a criminal justice background, has worked with an environmental consulting firm, where she oversaw environmental impact reports for private sector clients, as well as for the Texas Commission on Environmental Quality.
 Currently, Lindsay works as an award-winning executive recruiter for leading national litigation and economic firms.

 County Commissioner, Precinct 3

-Colette Nies – Colette is a Landman, and owner of Colette Von Hanna Energy, LLC.
+Colette Nies – Colette ran uncontested, is a Landman, and owner of Colette Von Hanna Energy, LLC.
 She is a professional land and energy researcher who has focused on land and food justice for over 20 years.
 She is also a Presbyterian Chaplain who has counseled countless citizens in Comal and Bexar County.
 Please take a look at Colette’s video announcing her candidacy.